lhwdev/note/docs/other/windows-self-driver-signing-en.md

 - cert-request.csr
 - cert.cer
 ```
+You can rename as you want, but you need to use that name
+all through this guide.

 ### Installing OpenSSL
 OpenSSL is bundled when installing Git, so to use it check out